 According to the American Association of Endodontics, more than five million teeth are knocked out every year.
 Here are five reasons why you should save that tooth:

 Edentulism, or tooth loss, can rob you of much more than the ability to chew and properly digest food.
-Tooth loss has serious social, psychological and emotional consequences, impacting your quality of life, self-image and self-esteem.
+It has serious social, psychological and emotional consequences, impacting your quality of life, self-image and self-esteem.

 Edentulism results when one or more teeth are missing, or need removing due to injury or disease.
 With full edentulism, all teeth are missing; with partial edentulism, one or more teeth are missing.

-Although tooth loss typically is associated with the elderly, edentulism also affects children and adults if they do not practice proper oral hygiene.
+Although typically associated with the elderly, edentulism also affects children and adults if they do not practice proper oral hygiene.

 Children: Toddlers and children run the risk of two types of traumatic tooth loss: premature loss of baby teeth and loss of permanent teeth due to injury or neglect.
 Dental caries are a major cause of tooth loss in children and teens.